|Date of Birth||21 July 1951, Chicago, Illinois, USA|

 Mini Bio (1)

-Robin McLaurin Williams was born on July 21, 1951 in Chicago, Illinois, a great-great-grandson of Mississippi Governor and Senator Anselm J. McLaurin.
-His mother, Laurie McLaurin (Janin), was a former model from Mississippi, and his father, Robert Fitzgerald Williams, was a Ford Motor Company executive from Indiana.
+Robin McLaurin Williams was born on Saturday, July 21st, 1951, in Chicago, Illinois, a great-great-grandson of Mississippi Governor and Senator, Anselm J. McLaurin.
+His mother, Laurie McLaurin (née Janin), was a former model from Mississippi, and his father, Robert Fitzgerald Williams, was a Ford Motor Company executive from Indiana.
 Williams had English, German, French, Welsh, Irish, and Scottish ancestry.

 |Susan Schneider||(22 October 2011 - 11 August 2014) (his death)|

 |Marsha Garces Williams||(30 April 1989 - 2010) (divorced) (2 children)|

 |Valerie Velardi||(4 June 1978 - 6 December 1988) (divorced) (1 child)|

 Trade Mark (8)

 [on if he does or doesn't share the film's "judgment on mawkish sentimentality"] Well, you just try and keep it in perspective; you have to remember the best and the worst.
 In America they really do mythologize people when they die.

 |Mork & Mindy (1978)||$35,000 per 1/2 hour episode|